victorliu-sq/PaperWriting/BambooSMP.md

 ## \subsubsection{When to switch}

-The guiding principle of BambooSMP for switching from GPU to CPU execution is when the number of active threads reduces to one to avoid unnecessary cost by atomic function.
-In scenarios where only a single thread remains active on the GPU, the synchronization overhead and high latency inherent to GPU operations become significant bottlenecks.
+The guiding principle of BambooSMP for switching from GPU to CPU execution is when the number of unmatched men reduces to one.
+In this scenario, only a single CUDA thread remains active on the GPU, the synchronization overhead and high latency inherent to GPU operations become significant bottlenecks.

 Transitioning to CPU execution at this point allows for efficient handling of high parallelism when many threads are active, while avoiding the inefficiencies associated with reduced parallelism on the GPU.

 The critical aspect of this switch is detecting when there is only one proposer left, signifying that only one thread remains active.

-This situation marks the transition from massively parallel GPU execution to more suitable sequential execution on the CPU.
+This situation marks the transition fr om massively parallel GPU execution to more suitable sequential execution on the CPU.